thePlasm/lawn-mower-simulator/README.md

 WASD to move around and mow grass into mowed grass andmow long grass into normal grass.

-E to pick up rocks.
+E to pick up rocks and jerry cans.

 The fuel level is at the bottom right.